Tadge-Analytics/Expense-forecaster-App/README.md

 I have loaded it up with some default values.

-I hope it can be of some use to people (whether from a finance planning perspective or from a learning shiny/R-coding perspective.
+I hope it can be of some use to people (whether from a finance planning perspective or from a learning shiny/R-coding perspective).

 Enjoy.